-The Higham-Bellwood model (Higham 2003; Bellwood 2005) considers Indian Munda and Khasi-Aslian speaking hunter-gatherer populations, who regardless of their current lifestyle, share rice cultivation related cognates with Khasi-Aslian speaking populations of Southeast Asia, as Neolithic immigrants in India, because traditionally a single origin of rice cultivation in China has been assumed (Figure 1B).
-However, as argued by Fuller (Fuller 2007), the genetic evidence of independent domestications for the Oryza indica and japonica cultivars of Oryza japonica suggests a plausible alternative scenario (Figure 1C) by which the homeland of the Austroasiatic family lies in India.
-If O. indica rice was indeed domesticated first in India, then its spread to Southeast Asia may have been coupled with the spread of Austroasiatic speakers (Fuller 2007).
-However, the phylogenetic evidence from genes associated with rice domestication is not unequivocal - phylogenies of some functionally important genes continue to support the single origin model (e.g., Tan et al. 2008; Jin et al. 2008).
+Austroasiatic family lies in India.
+If O. indica rice was indeed domesticated first in India, then its spread to southeast Asia may have been coupled with the spread of Austroasiatic speakers (Fuller 2007).
+However, the phylogenetic evidence from genes associated with rice domestication is not unequivocal-phylogenies of some functionally important genes continue to support the single-origin model (e.g., Jin et al. 2008; Tan et al. 2008).
 Opposing evidence from different genes may be reconciled by a model according to which the domestication was a lengthy process extending back to and even beyond the Last Glacial Maximum, as opposed to the earlier view of a rapid transition which placed the domestication of crops to the Pleistocene/Holocene boundary (Allaby et al. 2008).
-However, according to current archaeological evidence, the shift to a lifestyle where rice would be an essential staple food would be younger than 7 KYA (thousand years ago) in China and even more recent in India (Purugganan and Fuller 2009; Fuller et al. 2009).
-In the light of the archaeobotanical, linguistic and rice genomic evidence the differentiation of Austroasiatic languages into their major subgroups could therefore be placed either in South or Southeast Asia with their split or the latest date of contact probably being more recent than 7 KYA.
+However, according to current archaeological evidence, the shift to a lifestyle where rice would be an essential staple food would be younger than 7 thousand years ago (KYA) in China and even more recent in India (Fuller et al. 2009; Purugganan and Fuller 2009).
+In the light of the archaeobotanical, linguistic, and rice genomic evidence, the differentiation of Austroasiatic languages into their major subgroups could therefore be placed either in south or southeast Asia with their split or the latest date of contact probably being more recent than 7 KYA.